The Bankrate promise

-If you’re an investor and want to broadly diversify your portfolio, you’ll need to own stock in companies across many different parts of the economy.
+If you’re a stock market investor and want to broadly diversify your portfolio, you’ll need to own stock in companies across many different parts of the economy.
 The economy can be broken down into sectors, which group stocks with similar business characteristics together.
 The Global Industry Classification Standard (GICS) divides the market into 11 sectors, composed of 24 industry groups and 69 industries.
 The commonly-used system helps shape how ETFs and mutual funds are constructed.

 Here’s how GICS works and its 11 sector classifications, including some top companies in each.

 What is the GICS system and why is it important?

 The GICS system forms the basis for how companies are divided and subdivided, and that division ultimately impacts how many sector-based index funds are created and which companies are included and left out of any given index.
 The classification system shapes that decision.
 GICS was developed in 1999 by MSCI and Standard & Poor’s, two giants in the financial industry.

 The classification system gets fairly granular, and includes the following groupings in descending order:

 - Industry groups

 The GICS system is revised from time to time, especially as industries grow and develop.
 For example, real estate is the newest addition to the categorization.
 Real estate companies and REITs were moved from the financials sector to their own separate sector in 2016.
 The move was due to the increasing growth and importance of real estate, especially equity REITs.

 This move helped recognize the development of the real estate sector as not just a financial player, and the reclassification had a powerful impact on the sector, driving more money to the stocks of those companies.
 Large fund companies that managed index-based funds had to buy more of these real estate stocks in order to match the new weightings in the sector index.